 In the 1960s and 1970s, students demanded, "Make school relevant-give us the real world!"
 Yet how realistic is an environment with no rules and regulations and no older adults?
-Of course, it is natural for students (youths between adolescence and adulthood) to push for unrestricted freedoms, but do they expect them to be granted fully?
-Rule-free dorms can be personal nightmares: bodily assault; rampant theft; strangers roaming the halls; unwilling witness to sexual acts; no quiet time for study or sleep; drunken students vomiting in the bathrooms.
-According to an April 1992 Esquire magazine article, rule-free dorms at the University of Massachusetts in recent years brought a rash of elevator "surfing."
-This requires getting stoned and/or drunk and then prying open elevator doors to attempt to jump on top of the enclosed box and to see how close one can get to the top of the elevator shaft without getting crushed.
-This dormitory scenario doesn't sound like "freedom" to me.
+Of course, it is natural for students to push for unrestricted freedoms, but do they expect them to be granted fully?
+Rule-free dorms can be personal nightmares: bodily assault; rampant theft; strangers roaming the halls; unwilling witness to sexual acts; no quiet time for study or sleep; drunken students.